ThomasRainford/node-typescript-starter/README.md

 -  `yarn dev`   -- Runs the project in developer mode.
 This means any changes made will automatically re-run the typescript code.
 -  `yarn start` -- Runs the project using Node instead of nodemon.
 -  `yarn lint`  -- Runs ESLint

-## Features
-- Continously watches .ts files for changes and converts them to JavaScript in a seperate file.
-- Uses nodemon to run the index.js file.
-- ESLint with recommended linting rules for TypeScript.
-- VSCode setting for running linting command when a file is saved.